pjungwir/pgcon-2023-talk-exec-phase/slides.md

 - Here is the "abstract superclass" for our execState nodes.
 - Each one has a type, just like any node (highlight)
-- Each gets a reference to its plan node.
+- Each gets a reference to its plan node (highlight).
   - Whereas the execState is mutable, the plan node is stable for the whole executor phase.
-- They all reference the top-level EState struct.
+- They all reference the top-level EState struct (highlight).
-- They also each reference a function to process their kind of executor node.
+- They also each reference a function to process their kind of executor node (highlight).
   - Later we'll chase these function pointers to do all the work.
 - There's a lot more stuff in this struct, but I'll skip it for now.